clFaster/IntroductionToReact/README.md

 ```
 - In the code above we see that I've used a `NavigationStyle` component.
 This is the styled component for the navigation, I've already added this here `Style/Components/NavigationStyle.ts`.
 - Last but not least I've moved the `HelloWorld` component to the "Components" folder.
 And duplicated it and renamed that to `AboutWidget.tsx`.
 This component we can use in the `About.tsx` page, instead if the `HelloWorld` component.

+## 5. Context
+In this step we will add a context to our application.
+A context provides a way to pass data through the component tree without having to pass props down manually at every level.
+In our example we will use the context to store and fetch blog posts.
+- First we will add a new folder called `Models` to the project.
+In this folder we will create a file called `BlogPost.ts`.
+Here we can define our blog post model.
+- Then we add a new folder called `Context` to the project.
+In this folder we will create a file called `BlogDataContext.tsx`.
+Here we can define our context.
+- In the `public` folder we add a file called `posts.json`, this file contains our fake blog posts.
+- In the `Home` component we will add a button to create a new blog post.
+This button will call a function in the `BlogDataContext` to create a new blog post.
+- The last step will be to add a new Component called `BlogEntry.tsx` to the `Components` folder.
+This component will be used to display a single blog post.
+In the `Home` component we will show one `BlogEntry.tsx` for each blog post.